fnproject/fdk-rust/blogs/001_RustyFunctions.md

 # Rusty functions

 After the Gophers came the Rustaceans, and I for one welcome our arthropod overlords in their oxidized iron carapaces.

 What am I talking about?
 Well, I am making geeky [Rust](https://rust-lang.org) references of course.
 My colleagues in the [Fn project](https://fnproject.io) have already been subjected to my obsession with the Rust language, and therefore I have decided to inflict it onto the world of Fn users too.

 Let me introduce you to [fdk-rust](https://github.com/fnproject/fdk-rust) and the corresponding [fdk crate](https://crates.io/crates/fdk).

-The purpose of a Function Development Kit is to provide an easy-to-use and idiomatic API for writing Fn functions, so that developers can focus on their code and let the library take care of pesky tasks like input/output encoding/decoding, access to Fn configuration, and so on.
+The purpose of a Function Development Kit is to provide an easy-to-use and language-idiomatic API for writing Fn functions, so that developers can focus on their code and let the library take care of pesky tasks like input/output encoding/decoding, access to Fn configuration, and so on.

 This work is still experimental and we would definitely welcome input from the Rust community to improve the implementation and the design.